Michael D. Cahalan

 Google citations: https://scholar.google.com/citations?hl=en&user=c0VAUyMAAAAJ

 1. Functional network of ion channels in cells of the immune system.
 Ion channels are well known for generating electrical signals in nerve and muscle cells.
 We were the first to show that ion channels also contribute to immune system function.
 We characterized the biophysical and molecular properties of five channel types in T lymphocytes: a voltage-gated K+ channel (Kv1.3), a calcium-activated K+ channel (KCa3.1), a swelling-activated Cl- channel (now identified as Swell1), a nonselective cation channel-kinase (TRPM7), and a store-operated Ca2+ channel (Orai1 activated by STIM1 in the endoplasmic reticulum).
 Each channel has a unique biophysical fingerprint; each immune cell type and subset have their own channel phenotype.
-Using ion channel blockers and genetic approaches, we discovered previously unknown functions of ion channels to regulate gene expression, proliferation, differentiation, volume regulation, ionic homeostasis, and calcium signaling.
+Using ion channel blockers and genetic approaches, we discovered previously unknown functions of ion channels in T lymphocytes to regulate gene expression, cell proliferation, differentiation, volume regulation, ionic homeostasis, and calcium signaling.

 DeCoursey, T.E., K.G.
 Chandy, S. Gupta, and M.D.
 Cahalan.
 1984.
 Voltage-gated K channels in human T lymphocytes: a role in mitogenesis?
 Nature 307: 465-468. (cover illustration).
 PMID: 6320007.